Financial Guidance · English & German

 The Real Problem

 They start investing before they have the right insurance.
-They pick a pension plan before understanding the tax system.
+They pick a pension before understanding the tax system.
 They open accounts without a structure.
-The result?
-Missed opportunities, unnecessary costs, and confusion that compounds over time.

 Financial decisions that actually fit together